8 Keys to a Successful Conversational AI Deployment

 1. Start with a Real Business Problem

 One of the most common reasons AI implementations fail is because they lack a clear business problem to solve.
 Too often our expectations of artificial intelligence are still in the realm of science fiction.
 For instance, we assume that AI will find problems to fix or reveal treasure under a mountain of unstructured business data.This is my first cautionary note: These kinds of soft, aspirational objectives make for great research projects, but disastrous business initiatives.The priority for a new conversational AI project should be to clearly define a customer need and finding a project team of subject matter experts that are committed to solving that problem with conversational AI and Machine Learning.
 After that, your business case and project plan are not so different from any other technology project in your organization.
-A strong conversational AI proposal will be one that has well-defined goals and objectives, focused on solving a specific business need, and filled with very detailed use cases that we expect conversational AI is well suited to tackle.
-In a simple phrase, your goal with your first conversational AI project is to create a clear vision with a pragmatic plan.2.
-Think Big, But Work Small

 Think big, but work small is one of my favorite technology project mantras.
 This simple philosophy is well suited for implementing any leading-edge technology but particularly appropriate for new AI initiatives.We’re not looking to create revolutions, but rather evolutions.
 In doing this, it’s quite alright to think big about your ultimate vision.
 Have grand plans for where conversational AI will take your business in the future, but your starting point should be small and specific.
-When looking for the right place to start, I recommend looking for areas with lots of customer interactions and a clear expectation of how conversational AI might make those experiences better.
-Common examples might include:- Customer service calls that are filled with routine and frequently asked questions, but force customers to wait in long, unprioritized queues for simple answers

 - Drive-through ordering that is typically guided by well-defined menu choices, but forces customers to experience a slow and error-prone process at the hands of employees that can be overwhelmed by this inherently frenetic traditional human-to-human interface